Heavy Cream 101: Nutrition Facts and Health Effects

 Measure out the strawberries into a bowl, and then add a few drops of vanilla extract to the cream and stir.

-Next, simply pour the cream over the strawberries and enjoy.
+Next, pour the cream over the strawberries and enjoy.

 3. Ricotta Cheese

-For those who are feeling adventurous (and enjoy eating cheese) it is entirely possible to make ricotta at home.
+For those who are feeling adventurous (and enjoy eating cheese), it is possible to make ricotta at home.

 Since the cheese is fresh, it doesn’t require any fermentation and only needs a handful of ingredients (plus a strainer and cheesecloth);